A pitch-black filmic comedy about a destructive mother-daughter relationship

 We follow the lives of mother and daughter by turns.
 Both are conscious of futility and mortality, and they do not become close even after Coco decides to move in with her mother.
 Nowhere do we read in so many words that they are unhappy, but it is clear from everything they experience.
 Coco’s relationship with her egotistical lover, the chatter at the hairdresser’s, a man who sings John Denver lyrics phonetically and an awkward meal at a Chinese restaurant with Coco’s stepmother – all are shrouded in a permanent haze of melancholy and alienation.

-Thirst is an animatedly written, tragicomic novel in which the author is not afraid of putting her finger on the most painful places, whether they have to do with alcoholism, obesity or loveless sex.
+Craving is an animatedly written, tragicomic novel in which the author is not afraid of putting her finger on the most painful places, whether they have to do with alcoholism, obesity or loveless sex.
 Elisabeth finds it increasingly hard to lie to her daughter to keep up appearances, and her daughter reconciles herself to her fate: ‘Sometimes you start doing something even when you know it will never be enough.’